 Image by TheVisualMD

-How Can Plant-Based Eating Can Reap Rewards?
+How Can Plant-Based Eating Reap Rewards?

 Vegetarians miss out on lots of foods.
 No grilled burgers or franks at picnics.
 No holiday turkey or fries cooked in animal fat.
 Strict vegetarians may even forego honey made by bees.
 But vegetarians also tend to miss out on major health problems that plague many Americans.
 They generally live longer than the rest of us, and they’re more likely to bypass heart-related and other ailments.